Payroll

 Delete or pseudonymise data

-In Payroll it is not possible to delete the data of an employee for whom you have created payslips.
+It is not possible to delete the data of an employee for whom you have created payslips.

 If you have employees that you cannot delete, but for which you no longer need to store personal data, you can delete the data.Read more under Data to delete as soon as the final salary payment has been made.